 In the post-marketing experience, the most commonly reported adverse reactions observed when pregabalin was taken in overdose included somnolence, confusional state, agitation, and restlessness.
-Seizures were also reported.

 In rare occasions, cases of coma have been reported.

-Treatment of pregabalin overdose should include general supportive measures and may include hemodialysis if necessary (see section 4.2 Table 1).
+Treatment of pregabalin overdose should include general supportive measures and may include haemodialysis if necessary (see section 4.2 Table 1).

-5. Pharmacological Properties
+5. PHARMACOLOGICAL PROPERTIES